Source-free Video Domain Adaptation by Learning from Noisy Labels: Introduction

-We treat this problem as learning from noisy labels and propose a self-training based approach that selects clean samples from the noisy pseudo-labeled target domain samples to re-train the model for gradually adapting to the target domain in an iterative manner.
+We treat the problem of source-free domain adaptation as learning from noisy labels and propose a self-training based approach that selects clean samples from the noisy pseudo-labeled target domain samples to re-train the model for gradually adapting to the target domain in an iterative manner.
+We observe that deep neural networks tend to learn from the clean samples first before memorizing the noisy samples in the later stage of training according to the deep memorization effect~\cite{arpit2017closer}.
+In Figure~\ref{fig:ce}, we validate this effect empirically for both appearance (RGB) and motion (flow) modalities.
+From Figure~\ref{fig:ce}, it is clear that the model produces small-loss for the clean samples.
+In contrast to that, the noisy samples have high loss values for both the modalities.
+In our paper, we exploit this connection between small-loss and clean instances and propose an approach for source-free video domain adaptation.
+We discuss this in detail in Sec.~\ref{ss:clean_samples_are_all_you_need}.
 This method progressively adapts the model to the target domain in an iterative fashion.
 Thus, we name our approach as \textit{\method{}}.
-Additionally, we employ a teacher-student network~\cite{tarvainen2017mean, sohn2020fixmatch} to produce more resilient pseudo-labels, where the teacher network is continuously updated by incorporating the temporal ensemble of student networks.
+Additionally, we employ a teacher-student network~\cite{sohn2020fixmatch} to produce more resilient pseudo-labels, where the teacher network is continuously updated by incorporating the temporal ensemble of student networks.
 This approach generates more consistent pseudo-labels, thus aiding the enhancement of the student network.
 We refer to this version of our method as \textit{\methodj{}}.
 Our proposed methods surpass all other source-dependent state-of-the-art methods by a large margin on UCF $\leftrightarrow$ HMDB and EPIC-Kitchens datasets, despite being source-free (see Figure~\ref{fig:teaser} and Figure~\ref{fig:radar}).

 An earlier version of our approach was published as a conference paper~\cite{dasgupta2022overcoming}.
 This manuscript proposes the following significant improvements. \begin{enumerate} \item We comprehensively survey existing video domain adaptation approaches for different domain adaptation setups in Sec.~\ref{sec:lit}.